 Finally, the individual tools in HydrOffice are usually also provided as “frozen”, standalone, click-and-play solutions that require no installation on behalf of the user.

-All of the HydrOffice applications are made available within Pydro (an in-house hydrographic environment developed and maintained by NOAA Office of Coast Survey's Hydrographic Systems and Technology Branch), to facilitate delivery to (and feedback from) NOAA users.
+All of the HydrOffice applications are made available within Pydro (a suite of software tools used to support hydrography developed and maintained by NOAA Office of Coast Survey's Hydrographic Systems and Technology Branch), to support NOAA operations (aiding Office of Coast Survey fleet).
+Pydro is also made available for public use.